ExcpOccured/CRUDBuilder/README.md

 # CRUD Provider

-This is a C# [NpgSQL](https://www.npgsql.org/) CRUD provider which allows use the four basic functions of persistent storage and then use them in F# or C# project.
+This is a C# [NpgSQL](https://www.npgsql.org/) CRUD provider which allows use the main basic functions(available for extensions) of persistent storage and then use them in F# or C# project.

 ## Examples